 Academy leadership is long-settled.
 Hannah Quinn is the headteacher and has been principal of West Town Primary Academy since 2017, with deep roots in the predecessor school.
 The academy joined Meridian Trust in 2014, so families are also buying into a larger trust-wide approach to curriculum planning and school improvement.

-On results, KS2 attainment is better than it may appear at first glance.
-In 2024, 68% of pupils met the expected standard in reading, writing and mathematics combined, above the England average of 62%.
+On results, KS2 attainment is mixed.
+In the 2024-25 / 2025 dataset, 60% of pupils met the expected standard in reading, writing and mathematics combined, with 10% reaching the higher standard.
 Demand looks steady, too, with 95 primary applications for 55 offers in the latest local authority coordinated round shown.

 This is a city primary that leans into structure and shared language.
 Pupils are explicitly taught the HOWELs, framed as habits of work, ethics, learning and skills, and the language is used as a practical toolkit rather than a set of posters.
 In a diverse setting, that kind of consistent vocabulary can be a stabiliser for pupils who need clear routines, predictable expectations, and straightforward feedback.